Basics In Statistics Question And Answers

 Variable

-It is a state, condition, concept, or event whose value is free to vary within the population
+Variable is a state, condition, concept, or event whose value is free to vary within the population

-Classification of Variable:
+Classification Of Variable:

 • Independent